 Never skip breakfast

 No good ever comes of skipping breakfast.
 Studies consistently show people who eat breakfast are slimmer than people who don’t.
-Choose a savoury, protein rich breakfast to keep you fuller, longer, always combining complex carbohydrate with protein.
+Choose a savoury, Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… rich breakfast to keep you fuller, longer, always combining Complex carbohydrates release their energy slowly, maintaining balanced blood sugar levels.
+Brown bread, brown rice, brown pasta, beans, lentils, chickpeas, oats and wholegrains are all… with protein.
 For example, have boiled or scrambled eggs on a slice of rye bread, perhaps with a slice of smoked salmon.
 If you’re vegetarian, have some porridge or oat flakes with berries or chopped apple and a few almonds.

 Chew and eat slowly